MMS-class minesweeper: 105 ft MMS

 In the early months of the Second World War, Germany made extensive use of magnetic mines, which led to a requirement for a wooden minesweeper, less vulnerable than steel trawlers.
 The resultant design, the 105 ft-class (also known as the MMS 1 series and later the Type 1501 series) was built between 1940 and 1944.

 They were 105 ft long between perpendiculars, with an overall length of 119 ft 4 in, a beam of 23 ft 5 in and a draught of 8 ft 9 in.
 Displacement was 240–255 LT.
 They were powered by a 500 bhp diesel engine, giving a speed of 11 kn.
 Their major minesweeping equipment was the LL sweep, where two minesweepers operating side-by-side each trailed two buoyant cables with electrodes at the end of the cables.
 Pulsing a high current through the cables generated a magnetic field sufficient to set off mines over an area of about 1 acre.
-They were later fitted with an SA sweep to deal with acoustic mines, which consisted of a hammer box mounted on an A-frame on the ship's bow, which could be lowered into the water when required.
+They were later fitted with an SA sweep to deal with acoustic mines, which consisted of an acoustic hammer box mounted on an A-frame on the ship's bow, which could be lowered into the water when required.
 The ships did not have enough towing power to use conventional contact sweeps for dealing with moored contact mines.
 Defensive armament consisted of two 0.5 inch machine guns and/or one or two Oerlikon 20mm cannons.
 The ships had a complement of 20 men.

 The coastal minesweepers had pennant numbers MMS-1 to MMS-118, MMS-123 to MMS-313 and MMS-1001 to MMS-1090, the last group measuring 126 feet between perpendiculars.
 They were nicknamed "Mickey Mouse" from their initials.

-Although the motor minesweepers lacked the power to tow sweeps for contact mines they were suitable for handling equipment for combating magnetic mines and some later models were fitted with an acoustic hammer on a retractable "A" frame over the bow for countering acoustic mines.

 The motor minesweepers had limited use post-war and were quickly disposed of.
 By 1949, only four remained in service in the Royal Navy: St. David (MMS-1733, ex-MMS-233), Venturer (MMS-1761, ex-MMS-261), MMS-1717 (ex-MMS-217) and MMS-1736 (ex-MMS-236).
 St. David and Venturer were tenders to RNVR divisions.

 Ten had been built for the Royal Canadian Navy, Coquitlam, Crankbrook, Daerwood, Kalamalka, La Vallée, Llewellyn, Lloyd George, Revelstoke, Rossland and St. Joseph.
 By 1946 only Llewellyn, Lloyd George and Revelstoke were still in service.